 One of the most important parts of hiring a new babysitter is getting the chance to interview them about their qualifications.
 The word “interview” might sound intimidating to some people, but in reality, the interview is your chance to get to know a potential sitter on a deeper level — to see what makes them tick and most importantly, to determine whether you want to open your home and expose your children to them.

 While you may be inclined to get to know a potential sitter on a more personal level, you’ll also want to be sure to ask the right questions so that you glean the information needed to make an informed decision about their child care skills.
-We asked two industry experts, The Babysitting Company founder Rachel Charlupski and NannyTrack co-founder Leah Clarkson and, to tell us the must-ask questions parents should bring to any interview.
+We asked two industry experts, The Babysitting Company founder Rachel Charlupski and NannyTrack co-founder Leah Clarkson, to tell us key questions to ask a babysitter during an interview interview.
 Here’s what they had to say.

 If you’re planning to hire a neighbor or someone who was recommended by a friend, you likely won’t need to conduct as extensive an interview as you might with a stranger.
 But you’ll still want to ask some baseline questions about their experience, talk about any specifics related to house rules or discipline and go over any must-know information about your children and family.